Water2070/PEAK_modding/README.md

 ![banner](https://github.com/Water2070/PEAK_modding/raw/main/Banner.png)
-### Here is a customization mod made for my friends, even if you're not one of them I hope you like it!
+### Here is a customization mod made by water's team, I hope you like it!

 You can tip us here if you like our work : [our ko-fi page](https://ko-fi.com/water2070) <3

-# Content : 54 vanilla+ cosmetics
+# Content : 62 vanilla+ cosmetics
 - ### EYES - 12
   - Minecraft
   - Arachnid